dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 - fast -> using trapdoor functions which are easy to calculate but hard to reverse e.g.: product of two prime number but finding out which two numbers were they is much much harder
 - theoretically unreversible
 - provides the same output for the same input meaning A always will produce B
-- prevents collisions -> cannot produce the same output for for the different input meaning A -> B but C never will produce C
+- prevents collisions -> cannot produce the same output for the different input meaning A -> B but C never will produce C
 - reduces the input size -> it divides the input to equal blocks then compress them before running the hash function

 Ok, but what is it good for?